World of Hyatt Rewards: How To Redeem For Best Value, Maximize Award Chart

 World of Hyatt standard award chart

-Next, World of Hyatt has an all-inclusive award chart, which applies to Hyatt’s 100+ all-inclusive properties around the globe.
+Next, World of Hyatt has an all-inclusive award chart, which applies to an ever-growing number of properties across Hyatt’s 10 all-inclusive brands.
 Hotels fall into one of six categories, with the similar off-peak, standard, and peak pricing periods.
 Pricing ranges from 12,000 points for a Category A property during an off-peak period, to 58,000 points for a Category F property during a peak period.

 World of Hyatt all-inclusive award chart